-This course provides in-depth examination of the state of the science of the lived experience of health, illness, healing and dying.
-Students will develop depth of knowledge in selected phenomena and contextual mediators of the health-illness-healing experience nursing therapeutics, and outcomes in an area related to their research focus.
+Further topics in the state of the science of legal, ethical, policy and human interface issues related to the impact of technology on the individual health care, and society.
+Students will develop depth of knowledge in an area related to their research focus.